-Since its founding, Professor James O'Donnell of the Department of Marine Sciences has served as the Executive Director of CIRCA.
-Removing Microplastics from Wastewater, with Help from Nature Microplastics, plastic particles that are less than 5 millimeters long, have been found in plants, animals, soils, waterways, and in the air we breathe.
-Microplastics in our water supply are of particular concern given the potential negative impacts of microplastics on the health of all living organisms, including humans.
+Microplastics, plastic particles that are less than 5 "If the project is successful, not only will we develop innomillimeters long, have been found in plants, animals, vative microplastic wastewater treatment technology, but soils, waterways, and in the air we breathe.
+Microplastics we will also quantify drivers and barriers to adoption of in our water supply are of particular concern given the this new technology with the ultimate goal of increasing potential negative impacts of microplastics on the health its uptake," says Associate Professor Christine Kirchhoff, of of all living organisms, including humans. the Department of Civil and Environmental Engineering.
 A new NSF Emerging Frontiers and Research Innovation (EFRI) project combines scientific expertise, community engagement, and creative thinking to address the problem of microplastics in our water supply.
 The study investigates the use of zebra mussels (part of the bivalve family) and microplastic-degrading bacteria to filter out microplastics from water processed by wastewater treatment plants.
 To facilitate adoption of the new technology, the EFRI team will work with community leaders and wastewater treatment facilities to find out what needs to be done to encourage acceptance of the technology and identify any barriers to adoption.
 Mystic Aquarium is partnering with the team to reach the public and school children to educate them on the problems surrounding microplastics in the environment.
-"If the project is successful, not only will we develop innovative microplastic wastewater treatment technology, but we will also quantify drivers and barriers to adoption of this new technology with the ultimate goal of increasing its uptake," says Associate Professor Christine Kirchhoff, of the Department of Civil and Environmental Engineering.
-The project is led by Associate Dean Leslie Shor of the School of Engineering, who is also an associate professor in the Department of Chemical and Biomolecular Engineering. \$2M EFRI Award